Shibuya Sky observation deck: is this Tokyo's best viewing platform?

 Be on time but not too early: The ticket you buy is for a certain admission time on a certain date.
 You won't be allowed to enter at another time or on another date.

 Dress warm (even in summer): It can get surprisingly breezy and cool on the open rooftop, even on a warm day, especially after sunset.
 A light jacket or cardigan is a good idea.
-But you'll have to wear it rather than carry it!
+But you'll have to wear it rather than carry it - they have people walking around making sure nobody is just carrying a jacket or cardigan.

-Don't forget the sunscreen: As we mentioned above, there is no shade up on the rooftop and you are not allowed to take sunhats, parasols and the like out with you, so make sure you (and especially kids) are well protected against the sun.
+Don't forget the sunscreen: There is no shade up on the rooftop and you are not allowed to take sunhats, parasols and the like out with you, so make sure you (and especially kids) are well protected against the sun.

 Shibuya Sky is situated in the heart of one of Tokyo's most vibrant districts, so you're spoilt for choice once you descend.